greysoh/boiga/README.md

 See the examples directory for... examples.
 Further usage examples can be seen in my [Scratch Cryptography Library](https://github.com/DavidBuchanan314/scratch-cryptography-library).

 See also: [scratch-vscode](https://github.com/DavidBuchanan314/scratch-vscode) - A vscode extension that lets you preview Scratch projects right in your editor, with live reload.

+## Modifications:

+This fork has several modifications done to allow more extensive development:
+ - `While` implementation
+ - `WaitUntil` implementation
+ - Ability to define custom extensions, block ASTs
+  - TODO: The method used patches out the errors and instead does a suppressed warning to do the custom extensions.

+## Wanted modifications:

+Below is some modifications that I would like to implement:
+ - Ability to import and use (potentially with helper code) original Scratch 3 sprite code

 ## Project Status: